anke-hao/touchgrass/README.md

 </p>

 # Future improvements:
+- Generating places summaries where the Google Places API doesn't return a generative summary on its own
 - Incorporating function calling for enhanced accuracy (simultanously enabling streaming + function calling does not seem to be supported with Gemini as of now: [Open Github Issue](https://github.com/google-gemini/cookbook/issues/47#issue-2235523392))
 - Adding functionality for displaying locations along a route